Read Darren’s house party advice for owners of small furry pets

 November 21, 2021

-House parties can be a lot of fun, especially around Christmas and New Year; but are they fun for your small pets?
+House parties can be a lot of fun, especially around events like Christmas and New Year; but are they fun for your small pets?
 What the team at Molesey Vets can tell you, from their many years in small animal care, is that most small pets will fare better if they are kept well away from large gatherings at home.

 Started the celebrations early?
 If you notice any unusual behaviours in your small pets, it would be wise to get them checked out by one of our experienced Vets.